How does a VPN protect your business?

 What is a VPN?

 A VPN is software that encrypts your data before sending it over the internet.
 The name stands for Virtual Private Network.
 You install the software on your phone, laptop or tablet.
 “The VPN works as an in-between stage,” explains David Janssen, founder of comparison site VPNgids.nl.
 “Normally, your data goes directly to a website’s server and back again.
 Now the VPN provider sits in between.”
-This gives you an anonymous connection to the internet (in Dutch).
+This gives you an anonymous connection to (in Dutch).

 Improve your security and privacy